cloudinary-training/jamstack-explorer-video-abr/README.md

 ## React app setup

 The app contains a `VideoPlayer` component.
 This component accepts cloud name and public id to designate a specific video in a specific cloud that you want to access through the Video Player.
-This Player is expecting that the video has been processed by a script like the `upload.js` so that hls derivatives have been created.
+This Player is expecting that the video has been processed by a script like the `upload.js` so that HLS derivatives have been created.

 You can set your own param in the App.js file